10 Holiday Fundraising Ideas for Schools

 Take your typical charity run or walk and add jingle bells for everyone.
 Depending on the date, hand out jingle bells, turkey hats, elf ears, Kwanzaa hats, or Hanukkah shirts.
 Your jingle bell event is sure to spread joy to the community.

 Have entrants collect donations and award prizes for those with the highest amounts.
-When they register, let them know everyone gets a free hat or shirt—ask them to specify which item so you have plenty on hand.
+When they register, let them know everyone gets a free hat or shirt.
+Ask them to specify which item so you have plenty on hand.
+See t-shirt fundraising ideas for how to create event shirts that double as a fundraising revenue stream.

 6. Offer holiday carol grams